JCSC-JE/Graylog-IR/README.md

 ## Welcome to the Graylog-IR Project ##

 The aim of this project is to help small national CSIRTS automate incident response triage.
 The project will show you how to build a Graylog system which can be used to analyse the following types of logs.
 It is meant to speed up initial triage.
-The system supports the following logs sources
+The system supports the following logs sources at present.

 * Windows EVTX files
 * CSV files